2026 Bike & BargeReady to Book

 Meals: Nil

 Starting from the cathedral, the route ascends quickly to leave the town of Le Puy.
 It goes through the Monts du Velay, where green lentils are grown, and enters the volcanic range of Devès before going down into the Haut-Allier gorges, a natural frontier before the Velay and the Gévaudan areas.
 The ascent of the Saugues plateau will be the last difficulty of this stage.
-Overnight in Saugues which is famous for its mushrooms!
-1050m/3444ft ascent, 625m/2050ft descent
+Overnight in Saugues, which is famous for its mushrooms!
+Cumulative: 968m/3175ft ascent, 670m/2198ft descent

 Meals: B,D

-Saugues is a small town famous for its English Tower and its Mushroom Fair.
-Starting there, the route continues into the Margeride plateau, then winds through the Truyère high valley before reaching Aumont-Aubrac.
-Amongst the most interesting sights are St Roch Chapel or L’Hospitalet du Dauvage Chapel, erected on a lonely pass at an altitude of around 1200m/3940ft.
-Set at 1043m/3422ft, the town of Aumont-Aubrac is in the heart of Lozère and is an important point on the pilgrimage route.
-800m/2624ft ascent, 730m/2395 descent
+Saugues is a small town famous for its English Tower, its Mushroom Fair and the legendary Beast of Gévaudan.
+Today's route continues into the Margeride plateau, then winds through the Truyère high valley.
+On your way, pass St Roch Chapel, the hightest point of this stage with an altitude of around 1300m, and cross pretty hamlets of Le Rouget, St Alban sur Limagnole and Les Estrets.
+Your destination is the charming town of Aumont-Aubrac (at 1043m) in the heart of Lozère, an important point on the pilgrimage route.
+Cumulative: 728m/2388ft ascent, 648m/2126ft descent

 Meals: B,D